 Ministers are arguing that the move to make EU students pay a higher fee isn’t financially smart.
 Allowing EU students to study and pay home fee status means they’re also more likely to stay and live in the UK, pay taxes and contribute to the economy in numerous ways.

 There are currently 135,000 students from the EU studying in the UK.
 Universities are concerned that this decision will impact future EU students from applying.
 Ministers suggest that there is a case for no longer offering home fee status and financial support.
 It is said that once the UK leaves the EU, these students will be subjected to new immigration laws, where they’re less likely to stay and work in the UK or pay back their student loans.

 Whether you’re wanting to study an English language course or at a tertiary education institute, studying in Australia over the UK will be worth your while.
 Employment opportunities in Australia are significantly higher, as the market is much smaller and there are fewer candidates.

 Tuition fees for Australian universities vary greatly depending on the course you study and where you study it.
-These fees are calculated per unit studied for international or domestic students and not charged per year, like some countries.
+These fees are calculated per unit studied for international or domestic students and are not charged per year, like in some countries.
 You can study for as little as $15,000 AUD per academic year at a higher education level in Australia – although some universities may charge considerably more.

-It may appear to be expensive to study and live in Australia but the quality of life and salary you will receive balances it out.
-The cost of living may be higher but the Australian minimum wage is also much higher.
+It may appear to be expensive to study and live in Australia, but the quality of life and salary you will receive balances it out.
+The cost of living may be higher, but the Australian minimum wage is also much higher.

 Studying in Australia over the UK is one thing you won’t regret.
-An Australian education is internationally recognised as one of the highest standards of education in the world.
+Australian education is internationally recognized as one of the highest standards of education in the world.
 It’s the first stepping stone in allowing you to apply for a work visa or even get sponsored by an approved Australian employer.